The Ins and Outs of Marijuana DWIs

 When most people think of DWIs, chances are they immediately think of alcohol.
 However, it is illegal to operate a vehicle under the influence of any substance that can impair one's mental or physical faculties, whether it is alcohol, a prescription medication, or an illegal drug.
 There are no exceptions to this rule.

-When drivers are pulled over for suspicion of driving while intoxicated, they will usually be tested for alcohol consumption first.
-If there is no evidence of alcohol consumption, or the driver does not blow over the legal limit on the breathalyzer test, the officer will usually begin searching for signs of intoxication by means of another substance.
-A drug recognition expert may be called onto the scene, and a series of tests may be initiated to determine whether the driver is under the influence of drugs, as well as which drugs he or she may have taken.
+When law enforcement pulls drivers over for suspicion of driving while intoxicated, they will usually be tested for alcohol consumption first.
+If there is no evidence of alcohol consumption, or the driver does not blow over the legal limit on the breathalyzer test, the officer will usually begin searching for signs of intoxication due to another substance.
+A less experienced officer may call a drug recognition expert (DRE) to the scene.
+Once he or she arrives, this DRE will likely employ a series of tests to determine whether the driver is under the influence of drugs.
+Additionally, the DRE will try and determine which category of "drug" the driver has taken.

-In truth, however, an officer may order a blood or urine test if he or she smells or sees marijuana or observes behavior consistent with marijuana use.
-Such tests can indicate the presence of THC, the psychoactive ingredient in marijuana, in the body even after the effects of the drug have subsided.
-The driver can therefore be charged with a DWI even though he or she was not actually intoxicated at the time of his or her arrest.
+In truth, however, an officer may request a blood test if he or she smells or sees marijuana or observes behavior consistent with marijuana use.
+Blood tests can indicate the presence of THC, the psychoactive ingredient in marijuana, in the body even after the effects of the drug have subsided.
+The State can, therefore, potentially charge a driver with a DWI after the effects any intoxication has worn off.

-Jason Trumpler has built his career on aggressively defending the rights of drivers who have been improperly charged with DWI.
-If you have been charged with a marijuana DWI, he can help you avoid such penalties as:
+Jason Trumpler has built his career on aggressively defending the rights of drivers facing improper DWI charges.
+If the State has charged you with a marijuana DWI, he can help you avoid such penalties as:

 - Between $2,000 and $10,000 in fines, depending on whether this is your first, second, or third offense.